Save the date for Dialogue 2017!

 “I was attracted to this conference because of its inclusion of the American Indian voice.
 I’m excited to have the opportunity to talk more about the challenges facing this population.”
 Melanie L. Plucinski, MPH, American Indian Cancer Foundation

-Dr. Kristi Funk opened Day 2 of the conference with an inspiring keynote address about improving health equity and breast cancer incidence and death rates.
+Dr. Kristi Funk gave the opening keynote address on improving health equity and breast cancer incidence and death rates.
 Dr. Funk runs the Pink Lotus Breast Center in California where she treats the rich and famous, as well as uninsured women in need of education, screening and treatment.
-Health care centers that service primarily minority populations do not have the needed equipment, facilities and dedicated staff to ensure optimum care for their patients.
-Dr. Funk, along with her husband Andy, recently started the Pink Lotus Foundation to provide health services to women regardless of their ability to pay.

-Dr. Walter Willett served as the closing keynote speaker Friday morning.
-Dr. Willett is a renowned physician and nutrition researcher from the Harvard School of Public Health.
-Throughout his career, he has focused on the relationship between nutrition and major chronic diseases, including cancer.
-He discussed the importance of eating a lot of fruits and vegetables while limiting red meats citing several studies showing how food impacts the development of cancer.
+Dr. Walter Willett served as the closing keynote speaker.
+He is a renowned physician and nutrition researcher from the Harvard School of Public Health.
+He discussed the importance of eating a lot of fruits and vegetables while limiting red meats, and how food impacts the development of cancer.

 PANEL DISCUSSION ON BIG DATA

 Technology advancements are playing a big role in the future of health care, from improving the communication between patients and their providers to increasing screening rates in low-resource communities.
 Three experts shared how their work is shaping the future of health care.

 Santosh Bhavani of SemanticMD discussed what could be the new normal: cheap, portable imaging technologies that can perform skin, cervical, colorectal, breast and other cancer screenings from anywhere.